-I am a registered art therapist with ANZACATA and this is my main and preferred therapeutic approach to working together.
-Before this I worked as a speech pathologist in stroke and aphasia research and youth mental health.
-These experiences also inform my work as an art therapist and have influenced some of my offerings below.
+I am a registered Art Therapist with ANZACATA and this is my main and preferred therapeutic approach to working together.
+Before this I worked as a Speech Pathologist in stroke and aphasia research and youth mental health.
+These experiences also inform my work as an Art Therapist and have influenced some of my offerings below.
 I really value communication and language access when working together.

 Please see the CV tab above for more info about my work experience and studies.